Sean Fraser (politician)

 Sean Simon Andrew Fraser (born June 1, 1984) is a Canadian lawyer and politician who is the minister of justice and Attorney General of Canada.
 A member of the Liberal Party, Fraser has served as the member of Parliament (MP) for Central Nova since 2015.
 He joined Cabinet in 2021 as the minister of immigration, refugees and citizenship, and was the minister of housing, infrastructure and communities from 2023 to 2024.
 Fraser took on his current role in 2025 and concurrently minister for the Atlantic Canada Opportunities Agency.

 Early life and education

-Raised in Merigomish in Pictou County, Nova Scotia, Fraser earned a Bachelor of Science at St. Francis Xavier University in 2006.
+Born in Antigonish and raised in Merigomish in Pictou County, Nova Scotia, Fraser earned a Bachelor of Science at St. Francis Xavier University in 2006.
 He went on to earn a law degree from Dalhousie University and a master's degree in public international law from Leiden University in the Netherlands, graduating in 2009 and 2011 respectively.

 Legal career

 He spent three years working in Calgary as an associate at Blake, Cassels & Graydon LLP, and also did work related to the Promotion of Access to Information Act for an NGO in South Africa.